rackerlabs/design-system/_component_design/cards.md

 ## States

-Cards are presented to users in two primary states: loading and empty.
+Cards can exist in a loading an empty state.

 {% endcolumn %}